 Safety in San Diego: What the Statistics Say

-The lower the number, the safer the city.
-So, that places San Diego at a solid 75% safer than other cities in the United States.
+The higher the number, the safer the city.
+So, that places San Diego at 17% safer than other cities in the United States.

-Of the crime classifications that make up these numbers, there are around 25,000 property crimes compared to about 5,300 violent crimes.
+Of the crime classifications that make up these numbers, there are around 26,700 property crimes and about 5,470 violent crimes.

 While San Diego has relatively low crime rates, I’d be remiss not to mention that the violent crime rate in San Diego increased 8% from 2020 to 2021.
 Whether that had to do with the COVID-19 pandemic or something else is up for debate.